dhowland/EasyAVR/README.md

 #### Configuring A Custom Layout

-1. Create your layout at www.keyboard-layout-editor.com
+1. Create your layout at www.keyboard-layout-editor.com (start with the ANSI 104 or ISO 105 presets, because those legends will be recognized and translated)
 2. Download the definition.
 Don't copy/paste from Raw Data, it isn't valid JSON
 3. In the keymapper, choose "Define New Keyboard..."
 (File menu)
 4. Fill out the required information.
 Select the recently saved JSON file